yasiryagi/helpdesk/proposals/README.md

 #### Add Working Group Leader Opening

 This proposal allows an opening for a Storage Lead to be created.
-It requires designing an application JSON which determines what information is collected from candidates as well as determining the application and role stakes alongside various other parameters.
+When editing the "Opening schema", you must ensure your changes still returns a valid JSON schema.
+This determines what information is collected from candidates.
+Note that the reward specified is not binding, and is only determined when the [Fill Working Group Leader Opening](#fill-working-group-leader-opening) proposal is made (and approved).

 #### Begin Review Working Group Leader Application